Mirror Painting Ideas: Easy DIY on a Budget

 If your frame doesn’t come off, try removing the full door/mirror.

 If you can’t remove the mirror from the frame, you’ll want to cut a piece of cardboard to place over the mirror area.
-Then, you’ll use painter’s tape to tape under the edge of the frame on the flat surfaces of the mirror, so that paint doesn’t end up on the mirror.
+Then, you’ll use painter’s tape to tape under the edge of the frame on the flat surfaces of the mirror, so that paint doesn’t end up it as you try out your favorite mirror painting ideas.

 An alternative idea: Another interesting idea is to use vaseline, however, then you have to worry about it getting on the frame and preventing the paint from sticking well, especially since vaseline can be used to distress chalk paint.
 Plus, then you have to clean vaseline off your mirror, which seems like it could be a smeary pain in the butt.